ahmedkubur/sqflite_preferences/README.md

 ```

-## Developed and coded by Ahmed Ismail Kubur - A.I Kubur :)
+## Developed and coded by Ahmed Ismail Kubur - A.I Kubur :) .

-### Feel free to buy me a cup of coffe BTC Wallet (1LQifVDjgqVTyjZJwixmqEaUk6RyDy7fed) .
+### Buy me a cup of coffe BTC Wallet (1LQifVDjgqVTyjZJwixmqEaUk6RyDy7fed).